jkohlin/wordpress-basics/2-ecosystem-theme.md

 Templates, which are PHP-files utilizing Wordpress' built in methods, must be named properly for the template system to know which template to pick.

+####The default template
+For a theme to work, we need at least one template.
+This required base template must be named index.php.